hellojwilde/hellojwilde.github.io/_posts/2009-01-06-the-eeepc-900-linux-partition-table.md

 layout: article
 title: The EeePC 900 (Linux) Partition Table
 section: articles
+summary:
+    The default partitions on the EeePC 900 are a bit odd.
+I put together a couple of reference tables that explain what they're about.
 ---
 <div class="warn" markdown="1">
 Note: If you use any of the information in this blog post and trash